hultdin/monitoring/README.md

 ```
 Open port 3000/tcp and 9090/tcp in the firewall unless the service is running behind a reverse proxy (recommended)

-# 04. Install and configure Apache
+# XX.
+Install and configure Apache
 Apache is used as reverse proxy running on the "native" host (i.e. outside of Docker)
 ```
 sudo apt-get update